 Variable-Rate Corporate Bonds

 In opposition to fixed-rate bonds, variable-rate corporate bonds shift their interest rates around once every year.
 These do not abide by an arbitrary percentage, but rather they’re aligned with a certain interest rate benchmark.
-This could end up being any number of benchmarks, such as the U.S. prime rate or the London Inter-bank Offered Rate (LIBOR).
+This could end up being any number of benchmarks, such as the U.S. prime rate, the London Inter-bank Offered Rate or LIBOR, which will be phased out June 30, 2023 and the Secured Overnight Financing Rate (SOFR).
 Although these have slightly less reliability than fixed-rate bonds, they have the potential for better return upside.

 Zero-Coupon Corporate Bonds